CMON Limited: History

 CoolMiniOrNot was founded as a community site for posting images of painted miniatures, inspired by Hot or Not style dating sites.

 It later began publishing board games and miniature games, notable titles include Super Dungeon Explore in 2011 and Zombicide in 2012.

 Some of its games are critically acclaimed, with three games (Xenoshyft, Rum and Bones and Blood Rage) making The Dice Tower's top 10 games of 2015.

 On December 2, 2016, CMON Limited began publicly trading on the GEM board of the Hong Kong Stock Exchange.

-Trading of CMON Ltd was halted on April 1, 2020 after having audit issues.

-Kickstarter activity
+Crowdsourcing activity

-CoolMiniOrNot has used Kickstarter with relative success occupying several places in the Most Funded Tabletop Games category.
-The total amount raised thus far is $38,112,581, and the company actively pursues a strategy of Kickstarter to create new products.
+CoolMiniOrNot had used Kickstarter with relative success occupying several places in the Most Funded Tabletop Games category.
+The total amount raised through Kickstarter was $108,628,027.
+In 2024, the company moved its crowdsourcing platform exclusively to the Gamefound platform.